 In addition, 55 percent said the electronic records reduced efficiency, and 59 percent said they reduced patient interaction.

-The American Medical Association (AMA) found similar percentages in a survey it did last fall.
+The American Medical Association (AMA) found similar percentages in

 The results prompted the AMA to issue